wp-plugins/external-video-for-everybody/readme.txt

 *External "Video for Everybody"* is a WordPress plugin that you can use to show videos on your WordPress site.
 You enter a simple shortcode on your page, and the plugin generates the HTML to deliver the media.
-Browsers that understand the HTML5 tag will display MPEG/H.264 (.mp4) files or Ogg/Theora (.ogv) files.
+Browsers that understand the HTML5 tag will display MPEG/H.264 (.mp4) files, VP8/webm (.webm), or Ogg/Theora (.ogv) files.
 Other browsers can use Flash to play the .mp4.
 In all cases, the markup includes links to download the media files.
 The HTML used here diverges only slightly from the [Video for Everybody](http://camendesign.com/code/video_for_everybody) model.
 See that site for fuller details.

 * I add a class attribute to the tag to make it available for CSS styling
-* I have not yet incorporated WebM support

 This plugin is not for everybody, even if the video tries to be.
 If I were not writing my own plugin, I would probably be using the [Degradable HTML5 audio